danielstankw/Dockerfile-best-practices/README.md

 ```

 **[Explanation](https://pythonspeed.com/articles/activate-virtualenv-dockerfile/)**
-The most important part is setting PATH: PATH is a list of directories which are searched for commands to run. `activate` simply adds the virtualenv’s `bin/` directory to the start of the list, so when python command is executed system first checks the `/opt/venv/bin`, where it find our venv python and uses it instead of system Python.
+The most important part is setting PATH: PATH is a list of directories that are searched for commands to run. `activate` simply adds the virtualenv’s `bin/` directory to the start of the list, so when the python command is executed system first checks the `/opt/venv/bin`, where it finds our venv python and uses it instead of system Python.
 **We can replace activate by setting the appropriate environment variables: Docker’s ENV command applies both subsequent RUNs as well as to the CMD.**